baghayi/StrategyValidator/Readme.md

 In fact, apigility ships with a number of validators by default and one of them is Zend\Validator\Callable.
 StrategyValidator module is very similar to Callable validator in some ways but  does things slightly differently.

-In Callable you will have to create an object in advance, which you may never need it.
-You may have difficulty passing your domain logic's dependencies to it as well since its not a Class and even if it is you would have to create an instance of it beforehand.
+In Callable, you will have to create an object in advance, which you may never use it.
+You may even have difficulty passing your domain logic's dependencies to it as well since it is not a Class and even if it is you would have to create an instance of it beforehand.

 What I had in mind when creating this module was to solve these issues.
 Which was bugging me :)

-By using this Validator you will only need to create your own class, resolve its dependencies in a very clean and less vague way then pass it to the StrategyValidator validator.
+By using this Validator you will only need to create your own class, resolve its dependencies in a very clean and less vague way then pass it to the StrategyValidator validator and you're good to go.